edubart/nelua-lang/docs/pages/faq.md

 can't parse and execute code generated at runtime.
-If you are looking for something that could do this then consider LuaJIT which is an outstanding JIT implementation for Lua or Ravi that is another JIT implementation for Lua that supports type annotations.
+If you are looking for something that could do this then consider LuaJIT which is an outstanding JIT implementation for Lua or Ravi that is another JIT implementation for Lua that supports type notations.
 However Nelua uses a Lua interpreter at compile time, to allow meta programming.

 ## What kind of application is Nelua good for?